hidekatsu-izuno/josekit-rs/README.md

 let (payload, header) = jwt::decode_with_verifier(&jwt, &verifier)?;
 ```

-### Signing a JWT by RSA-PSS
+### Signing a JWT by RSASSA-PSS

-RSA-PSS is used to verify the integrity of a message by two keys: public and private.
+RSASSA-PSS is used to verify the integrity of a message by two keys: public and private.

-The raw key format of RSA-PSS is the same as RSA.
+The raw key format of RSASSA-PSS is the same as RSASSA.
 So you should use a PKCS#8 wrapped key.
 It contains some optional attributes.

-Three types of RSA-PSS algorithms are available: PS256, PS384, and PS512.
+Three types of RSASSA-PSS algorithms are available: PS256, PS384, and PS512.
 You can generate the keys by executing openssl command.

 ```sh